Crikey, the last 5 days have gone quickly and I’m finally over the jet lag!

 My final day in Pushkar was slightly more relaxed and was spent choosing some new scarves from a good friend of ours for the summer festivals we do.

-The next day involved a 6 hour train journey to the magical city of Udaipur, sometimes called the “Venice of the East”, where we get most of our journals and albums made.
+The next day involved a 6-hour train journey to the magical city of Udaipur, sometimes called the “Venice of the East”, where we get most of our journals and albums made.
 It was a lovely journey through the Rajasthani desert, past lakes, small villages, remote train stations and views of colourful Rajasthani people going about their day.

 Yesterday was very productive, we’ve been developing 5 new styles of leather journals and photo albums, much thicker and chunkier leather than we currently sell and will be boxed and will come with a keep safe cotton bag.

-Today took me to Sadhna; another Fair Trade company that have the difficult job of helping me design some scarves.
+Today took me to Sadhna; another Fair Trade company that has the difficult job of helping me design some scarves.
 I’m happy with journals but fashion??
 Ask anyone I know and fashionable probably isn’t a word that would be used to describe me!
 I think I did quite well though, with the help of Manjula, the creative designer.
 Looking forward to seeing the samples tomorrow!